 However, with all of this comes years of pain and damage to the body’s muscles and joints, weeks or even years away from family and friends, and a lifestyle that prizes dedication, at almost obsession-like levels, to their sport.
 All of this can be a perfect storm, leading to a higher likelihood of substance abuse and addiction.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Why Is Substance Abuse Common Among Athletes?